Easy Avocado Hummus

 • Salt and ground black pepper to taste

-• Optional garnishes: fresh pepper flakes, cilantro leaces, olive oil.
+• Fresh pepper flakes, cilantro leaves, olive oil, Optional garnishes

 Instructions

-• In a food processor add in garbanzo beans, olive oil, garlic, juice of half of a lime, paprika and blend it for about 1 minute.
+• In a food processor, add in 15 ounces garbanzo beans/chickpeas, 4 tablespoons olive oil, 1 clove of garlic, juice of ½ lime, ¼ teaspoon paprika, and blend it for about 1 minute.

-• Add in avocado and season with salt and pepper (I started with 1 tsp salt and ½ tsp black pepper) and blend it until smooth and creamy.
-Taste it and add more salt and pepper to your likeness
+• Add in 1 medium ripe avocado and season with Salt and ground black pepper to taste (I started with 1 tsp salt and ½ tsp black pepper) and blend it until smooth and creamy.
+Taste it and add more salt and pepper to your liking.

 • Serve it on a serving bowl or plate and drizzle more olive oil and sprinkle some more paprika or red pepper flakes.
-Garnish with some olive oil, and enjoy with some pita chips or veggies.
+Garnish with some Fresh pepper flakes, cilantro leaves, olive oil, and enjoy with some pita chips or veggies.

 Notes